+Figure 65.
+SPB Erase (ESSPB) Sequence (SPI Mode only)

 Figure 66.
-SPB Erase (ESSPB) Sequence

-Figure 67.
-SPB Program (WRSPB) Sequence
+SPB Program (WRSPB) Sequence (SPI Mode only)

 Note: A31-A24 are don't care

 9-33-3.
 Dynamic Protection Bits

 The Dynamic Protection Bits (DPBs) are volatile bits for quickly and easily enabling or disabling write-protection to sectors and blocks.
 A DPB is assigned to each 4KB sector in the bottom and top 64KB of memory and to each 64KB block in the rest of the memory.
 The DBPs can enable write-protection on a sector or block regardless of the state of the corresponding SPB.
 However, the DPB bits can only unprotect sectors or blocks whose SPB bits are "0" (unprotected).